link1905/system-design-101/content/docs/web-service/load-balancer.md

 A {{< term lb7 >}} operates at the **Application Layer (L7)** of the OSI model, handling protocols like {{< term http >}} or {{< term ws >}}.

-This high-level position allows it to inspect application-specific details, like HTTP headers, parameters, and message bodies — letting it make intelligent routing decisions.
+This high-level position allows it to inspect **application-specific details**, like HTTP headers, parameters, and message bodies, letting it make intelligent routing decisions.
 Technically, two separate connections are established:

 1. Between the client and the load balancer.